-The faculty and staff of the University of Illinois at Chicago Coordinated Nutrition Program join in welcoming you.
-We are very pleased that you have selected the Coordinated Program (CP) in the Department of Kinesiology and Nutrition to pursue your professional education and training.
+The faculty and staff of the University of Illinois at Chicago Nutrition Programs join in welcoming you.
+We are very pleased that you have selected the Nutrition Science Program (NS) in the Department of Kinesiology and Nutrition to pursue your professional education and training.

-The Student Handbook was developed to familiarize you with the program policies and procedures which you are required to follow while you are a student enrolled in the CP.
-The CP Handbook is not intended to be all-inclusive, but rather, to be used as a supplement to the UIC Undergraduate Catalog and UIC Graduate Catalog.
-Furthermore, this handbook is meant to provide Coordinated Program students with a description of the standards and policies of the Department of Kinesiology and Nutrition.
+The Student Handbook was developed to familiarize you with the program policies and procedures which you are required to follow while you are a student enrolled in the NS.
+The NS Handbook is not intended to be all-inclusive, but rather, to be used as a supplement to the UIC Undergraduate Catalog and UIC Graduate Catalog.
+Furthermore, this handbook is meant to provide Nutrition Science Program students with a description of the standards and policies of the Department of Kinesiology and Nutrition.

-Each student is required to review this handbook thoroughly and to retain it as a source of ready reference.
-At the end of this document is a signature page, which you must sign and return to the program directors, indicating that you have read and agree to the policies outlined herewith.
-These policies and procedures provide a basis and a rationale for the fair and equitable treatment of all program participants.
-The handbook outlines accepted policy, based on our program's compliance with the Academy of Nutrition and Dietetics' Standards of Education and provides the framework within which the Program Director, University faculty and staff, and students can work together effectively.
+Each student is encouraged to review the handbook thoroughly and to retain it as a source of ready reference.
+The policies and procedures provide a basis and a rationale for fair and equitable treatment of all program participants.
+The handbook outlines accepted policy, based on the program's compliance to the Academy of Nutrition and Dietetics Standards of Accreditation and provides the framework within which the Program Director, University faculty and staff, and students can work together effectively.
 The policies and procedures described are current as of the publication date and are subject to change without advance notice.

-June 2016
+August 2016